RisingThumb/Metadata/README.md

 ## Todo
 - Not 100% on the way I write the metadata with the metadata function.
 I don't think the seds stop fields that can break it, but for now, just avoid weird characters
 - Make the metadata table adding a debug option
-- Rewriting parts of goralog to depend on this lib